SyedZawwarAhmed/UBIT-CGPA-Calculator/README.md

 # UBIT CGPA Calculator 📊

-A simple and automated CGPA (Cumulative Grade Point Average) calculator specifically designed for **University of Balochistan Institute of Technology (UBIT) Computer Science Department** students.
+A simple and automated CGPA (Cumulative Grade Point Average) calculator specifically designed for **University of Karachi UBIT Computer Science Department** students.

 ## 🎯 Overview

 This tool helps UBIT CS students calculate their CGPA based on the university's grading scale.
-You can use it locally on your computer or automatically through GitHub Actions whenever you update your marks.
+You can use it locally on your computer or automatically through GitHub Actions (recommended) whenever you update your marks.

 ## 📈 UBIT Grading Scale